 Every family has its challenges, but some families are particularly difficult.
-They may be filled with abuse, addictions, mental illness, fighting, favoritism, and secrets.

 “I thought I was the crazy one.
 I thought I was the bad one.
 I thought I was the problem.”